Clinical Mental Health Counseling Program

 Elective courses (3 hours required)

 |COUN 5520||Addictions Counseling|

 |COUN 5540||Counseling Children and Adolescents|

 |COUN 5620||Seminar in School Counseling|

 |COUN 5997||Independent Study|

-The comprehensive exam is an exit examination required of all master’s degree students.
+The Counselor Preparation Comprehensive Exam (CPCE) comprehensive exam is an exit examination required of all master’s degree students.
 It is ordinarily taken during the student’s last semester of study in the program.
 The purpose of the exam is to assess the student’s knowledge of counseling to ensure minimum competence in the field.
 The CPCE will also provide collective feedback that can be used by the program in developing /adapting curriculum.

-Dr. Elizabeth O'Brien is the Coordinator of the Clinical Mental Health Counseling Program.
+Please contact Dr. Kevin Doyle, he is the Coordinator of the Clinical Mental Health Counseling Program.

 The following agencies are responsible for accrediting the UTC Counseling Programs,